Written by Dr David Owens

 Will the vaccines be effective against the new mutations?

-We have explained in a previous article the concept of new viral mutations.
 Some of these mutations are showing evidence of early escape from current vaccinations.
+The mutations in question are referred to as variants of concern (VOC).
 It seems likely from current evidence that vaccines will continue to be effective, although possibly not to the same degree.
-As in the original question about effectiveness, they still seem to be good at preventing severe disease, but lower effectiveness may negatively impact population immunity.
+They still seem to be good at preventing severe disease, but lower effectiveness may negatively impact population immunity.
 The good news here is that widespread genetic tracing of the virus allows early identification of potentially important variants and it will be possible to modify RNA vaccines against these variants, if and when they become clinically relevant.
-We are now able to predict, at least to some degree, the likely impact of the genetic mutations on immunity by understanding which components of the RNA structure are impacted.
-Research is ongoing in this area internationally.

 Hong Kong has so few infections, do we really need to vaccinate so many people?